wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.2.8.2 =
+* bugfix for bobbled databse update to 0.5

 = 1.2.8.1 =
 * fixed bug where image files are not saved with record in some cases